Joey Bishop, ‘Deconstructing the Rat Pack,’ and other cocktails of the moment

 Dino’s tongue in cheek endorsement on the rear jacket of Joey’s Sings Country Western [1968, ABC Records] is a riot.
 According to Dino, “My pal Joey called me to say that he was going to record an album of country and western songs.
 I laughed so hard I dropped the phone.
 Then, just a couple of weeks ago, he brought the album over to my house.
 I threw him out…” Chapter 25, “The Catastrophe of Success: Joey Hits Bottom,” leads off with the vinyl cover.
 I was kinda disappointed that you didn’t devote any ink to Joey’s one and only LP.
 Joey seemed to take the sessions seriously, recruiting Sinatra and Dino’s frequent arranger Ernie Freeman and Wrecking Crew engineer Chuck Britz.
 Even half the songs are Hank Williams standards.
 Who convinced Joey to go into the studio?

-Joey was stationed in Texas during World War II, and while there he developed an affection for country music, particularly the songs of the great Hank Williams [the Hillbilly Shakespeare did not distribute his first A-side until 1947; that summer, proto-rock ‘n’ roll fifth single “Move It On Over” earned a Top Five placement on Billboard’s C&W chart].
+Joey was stationed in Texas during World War II and developed an affection for country music.
+Once he returned to civilian life, the songs of the great Hank Williams resonated deeply [the Hillbilly Shakespeare distributed his first A-side in 1947; that summer, proto-rock ‘n’ roll fifth single “Move It On Over” earned a Top Five placement on Billboard’s C&W chart].
 Joey knew better than anyone that he had a horrible singing voice.
 He often said, “The way I sing, some of the notes I hit, only Jewish dogs can hear me.”

 John Wayne moved to Newport Beach in 1966 and lived there until his death 13 years later.
 Did he and Joey bump into each other?